 - (1) Tuition and other income collected from students for the fall semester should be reported as income for the fiscal year beginning September 1, regardless of when the income was actually received. - (2) A semester normally shall include at least fifteen (15) weeks for instruction and one week for final examinations or a total of sixteen (16) weeks instruction and examination combined.
-Every fall semester will end before Christmas, but not later than December 23. - and maximum use should be made of the summer sessions.
-The College may schedule two summer enrollment periods of no less than five and one-half calendar weeks including registration, instructions, and final examinations.
-The College may register students for a six-semester-credit-hour load for each five and one-half weeks summer term without obtaining approval as specified in CC Policy 5455.
-(4) Clarendon College shall establish its own dates for orientation, registration, holidays, final examinations, and the end of each semester and summer term consistent with Sections (2) and (3) above.
+Every fall semester will end before Christmas, but not later than December 23. - (3) The summer session shall be considered an integral part of the college year and maximum use should be made of the summer sessions.
+The College may schedule two summer enrollment periods of no less than five and onehalf calendar weeks including registration, instructions, and final examinations.
+The College may register students for a six-semester-credithour load for each five and one-half weeks summer term without obtaining approval as specified in CC Policy 5455. - (4) Clarendon College shall establish its own dates for orientation, registration, holidays, final examinations, and the end of each semester and summer term consistent with Sections (2) and (3) above.